att/Distributed-Dictionary-Learning/README.md

 ## Overview of Python Source Files

-Each file is 30 - 140 lines of python

-* cloudksvd_syntheticdata_main.py and cloudnnksvd_syntheticdata_main.py - examples of the usage for the distributed algorithms using synthetic data
+* cloudksvd_syntheticdata_main.py and cloudnnksvd_syntheticdata_main.py - examples of the usage of the distributed/centralized algorithms using synthetic data

-* generategraph.py - generates random network graph, function gengraph, used with synthetic data routines
+* generategraph.py - generates a random network graph

-* distributeddictionarylearning.py - the implementation of cloud_ksvd and cloud_nnksvd
+* distributeddictionarylearning.py - the implementation of cloud K-SVD and cloud NN-K-SVD

-* dictionaryupdate.py - function 12_update_dict for updating the dictionary in K-SVD; nn12_update_dict for updating the dictionary in NN-KSVD
+* dictionaryupdate.py - function 12_update_dict for updating the dictionary in K-SVD; nn12_update_dict for updating the dictionary in NN-K-SVD

-* centralizeddictionarylearning.py - functions dict_learning_ksvd, dict_learning_nnksvd
+* centralizeddictionarylearning.py - the implementation of K-SVD and NN-K-SVD

-* distributedpowermethod.py - function distri_powermethod for distributed power method across network graph
+* distributedpowermethod.py - distributed power method for the generated network graph

 * sparsecoding.py - functions omp and sparse_encode_omp for orthogonal matching pursuit, and nnmp and sparse_encode_nnmp for nonnegative matching pursuit

-* breathfirstsearch.py - function bfs to determine paths through the network from the adjacency matrix of the network, the starting node, and the destination node; function find_paths gives the spanning tree output from bfs
+* breathfirstsearch.py - function bfs determines paths through the network from the adjacency matrix of the network, the starting node, and the destination node; function find_paths gives the spanning tree output from bfs